catppuccin/catppuccin/README.md

 | <img src="https://raw.githubusercontent.com/catppuccin/catppuccin/dev/assets/circles/png/catppuccin_13.png" height="23" width="23"/> | `#6F6A8A` | `111, 106, 138` | `249, 13%, 48%` | `20%, 23%, 0%, 46%` |
 | <img src="https://raw.githubusercontent.com/catppuccin/catppuccin/dev/assets/circles/png/catppuccin_14.png" height="23" width="23"/> | `#84A5CB` | `132, 165, 203` | `212, 41%, 66%` | `35%, 19%, 0%, 20%` |
 | <img src="https://raw.githubusercontent.com/catppuccin/catppuccin/dev/assets/circles/png/catppuccin_15.png" height="23" width="23"/> | `#B9C4E3` | `185, 196, 227` | `224, 43%, 81%` | `19%, 14%, 0%, 11%` |

+## 🧠 Design Philosophy

+-   **Colorful is better than colorless**: the colorfulness of something contributes to the distinction amongst the parts of that _something_, making it marginally easier to understand how things are structured.
+-   **There should be balance**: not too dull, not too bright.
+Suitability under various light conditions is a most.
+-   **Harmony is superior to dissonance**: vivacious colors must complement each other.

 ## 👐 Contribute